yankostadinov/core/docs/core/01_what-is-glue42-core/03_core-concepts/03_cli/cli.md

 ## Commands

 The Glue42 Core CLI offers three simple commands with no additional parameters.
-All the necessary configuration options are take either from the `glue.config.dev.json` file in the current working directory or from the defaults.
+All the necessary configuration options are taken either from the `glue.config.dev.json` file in the current working directory or from the defaults.

 ### Init